If you ask me, flatbread pizza is one of the best ways to get kids excited about cooking.

 Ingredients

-- 1 store-bought garlic and herb flatbread
+- 1 garlic and herb flatbread

 - 2 cups shredded mozzarella cheese

-- 1 pack of pepperoni
+- 1 package pepperoni

-Step 4: Garnish with Parmesan
+Step 4: Finish with Parmesan and Serve